SAP-archive/teched2020-DEV165/exercises/exercise1/Ex-1.1.1.md

 10. If everything is in order, you will see a response code **200** indicating a successful operation.
 You will also see a message in your Slack channel, **My Test Message** or whatever text that you provided in the request body.
 ![Test Slack Connector 4](/exercises/Images/Slack/ocn-slack-testapidoc-4.png)

-This concludes the creation and testing of your Slack **Open Connectors** insatance.
+This concludes the creation and testing of your Slack **Open Connectors** instance.